aiexplorations/aiexplorations.github.io/_posts/2021-09-12-ridge-lasso-elasticnet.md

 ---
 layout: post
-title: "Experimenting on the Ridge Regularization Method"
+title: "Exploring the Mathematics of Shrinkage Regularization in Regression Models"
 date: 2021-09-12
 categories: artificial_intelligence, machine_learning, github, mathematics, blogging
 ---

 # Background and Note

 For years, I've been using Markdown functionality within VS Code separately and within Wordpress.com separately.
-Since I maintain a blog at [AI Explorations](https://aiexplorations.in), I haven't really stepped into the process of making publishing on Github repositories (or other repositories) work for my Wordpress.com blog.
-Granted, I did post code, equations and so on in the past, but these were authored directly within the Wordpress.com blog.
+Since I maintain a blog at [AI Explorations](https://aiexplorations.in), I haven't really stepped into the process of making publishing on Github repositories (or other repositories) work for my Wordpress blog.
+Granted, I did post code, equations and so on in the past, but these were authored directly within the Wordpress blog.
 As a consequence, I haven't benefited from the comfort of working with a regular Markdown or text editor.

 Since I explored Github Pages last week, I have started up this blog at [AI Explorations Github](https://aiexplorations.github.io) and am now trying things out here, such as:
 1. Mathematical equations - because we deal with a lot of mathematics and statistics in machine learning and data science